adonev/NumAnal2021/Lectures.md

 ### 9 (Pre-recorded lecture March 4th) [Systems of Nonlinear Equations]

 This material is covered in Chapter 4 of the theory textbook but I will only cover Newton's method and not follow the book.
+In particular I will give not a strict proof of second-order convergence but rather an estimate that is the analog of what we did in 1D.

 #### Extra [notes on nonlinear systems](Lectures/Nonlinear1D.pdf)